skatkov/devtui/site/tui/jsonrepair.md

 ---
-title: YAML to Go Struct Converter
+title: JSON Repair
 parent: TUI
 ---

-# YAML to Go Struct Converter
+# JSON Repair

 ## Usage

 1. Run `devtui` to open the main menu
-2. Select "YAML to Go Struct Converter" from the list
+2. Select "JSON Repair" from the list
 3. Use the key bindings below to interact with the tool
 4. Press `q` or `Ctrl+C` to return to the main menu